sreerampaladugu10/Handcricket/README.md

 ## Game Objective and Rules
 - The Hand Cricket game is a simple yet fun game played between two players - a batsman and a bowler.
-- The batsman and bowler simultaneously show a number between 1 and 6 using their fingers.
+- Using their fingers, the batsman and bowler simultaneously show a number between 1 and 6.
-- If the numbers match, the batsman is out.
+- If the numbers get matched, then the batsman is out.
 - If the numbers do not match, the batsman scores the number they showed.
 - The objective is to outscore your opponent by predicting their moves and trying to stay in as the batsman for as long as possible.
+- This process continues until both the batsman gets out and the player with the highest number of runs is the winner

 ## Technology Stack Used
 - **HTML**: For the game's user interface.
 - **CSS**: For styling the game's interface.
 - **JavaScript**: To handle the game logic and user interactions.
 - **Python**: To implement the algorithm for playing the game.
+- **Bootstrap**:For designing the game's interface.

 ## Setup and Deployment Instructions
 1. **Clone the Repository**: git clone https://github.com/sreerampaladugu10/Handcricket.git